Congenital Syphilis

 • Reduce your risk of getting syphilis before and during your pregnancy by:

-• Practicing safer sex by using a condom to prevent STDs like syphilis.
+• Practicing safer sex by using a condom to prevent STIs like syphilis.

 Sources